Places to Visit

 Flandrau Science Center

-This science center on the UA campus explores our universe from earth to space and everything in-between, bringing science alive for young and life-long learners alike.
-Changing exhibits through the year focus on biology, energy, optics and more, weaving in ground-breaking UA research and revealing the world of science careers for budding scientists.
-Flandrau Science Center also offers southern Arizona’s only planetarium theater.
+This science center on the UA campus explores our universe from earth to space and everything in-between, making science come alive for young and life-long learners alike.
+Changing exhibits through the year focus on biology, energy, optics, mathematics, and more, weaving in ground-breaking UA research and revealing a world of potential science careers for budding scientists.
+Flandrau Science Center also offers southern Arizona’s only fulldome planetarium theater.
 Flandrau Science Center's star projector can project more than 8,000 stars, perfectly recreating the visible objects of the night sky hour by hour.
 The UA College of Science also leads Science Discovery activities and a weekly, free, public astronomy program here.
 On the lower level, The UA Mineral Museum houses one of the top-five gem and mineral collections of the world.
 With a core collection dating back to 1892, the Mineral Museum now holds more than 26,000 specimens.
-See Flandrau Science Center website for hours.
+See the Flandrau Science Center website for hours and more details.

 Website: Flandrau Science Center

 A tour of the Steward Observatory Mirror Lab on the UA campus offers a unique opportunity to experience how UA innovations are producing the world’s largest telescope mirrors.
 This tour provides visitors with a behind the scenes look at the cutting-edge optical technology and the revolutionary spin-casting processes used to make telescope mirrors here.
 Recent and current projects include mirrors for the Large Synoptic Survey Telescope (LSST) and the Giant Magellan Telescope (GMT), as well as, the San Pedro Mátir Telescope.
 With their high levels of power and clarity, these new generation giant optical telescopes will be changing the way we explore the universe.
 Tours are available by appointment only.

 Website: Mirror Lab